 Note that v{oc} depends on the current sources, which, in turn, depend on v{oc} .
-This can be schematically represented by the block diagram of Fig.1.20, which is equivalent to the circuit in Fig.1.20.
+This can be schematically represented by the block diagram of Fig.Error!
+Use the Home tab to apply Titolo 1 to the text that you want to appear here..20, which is equivalent to the circuit in Fig.Error!
+Use the Home tab to apply Titolo 1 to the text that you want to appear here..20.

-Fig.1.20.
+Fig.Error!
+Use the Home tab to apply Titolo 1 to the text that you want to appear here..20.
 Block diagram representation of the small signal, common mode feedback loop